mizmay/standalone_web_maps_foss4g2025/workshop/step-05.md

 ### What You Have Now

 At the end of this step, you should have:
-- `sources/waiheke_island.pmtiles` - Protomaps basemap tiles for Waiheke Island
+- `sources/waiheke_island.pmtiles`: Protomaps basemap tiles for Waiheke Island, stored both locally on your hard drive and remotely via Github.

-Both locally on your hard drive and remotely via Github.
+- `protomaps.5.7.0.json`: the styles for the Protomaps basemap tiles, saved locally.

 ### Next Steps

-In the next step, we'll configure the stylesheet to match the Protomaps tiles and integrate them into your map.
+In the next step, we'll configure the stylesheet to style the Protomaps tiles and integrate them into your map.

 ---